sguarin/ccs811-linux-driver/README.md

 # First aproach for CCS811 air quality sensor linux driver
 Tested on ARM over I2C

-## Device tree example for Beaglebone
+## Device tree example
+The following is an example for device tree changes to a beagle bone one. arch/arm/boot/dts/am335x-bone-common.dtsi
 ```

 &am33xx_pinmux {